patricktrainer/patricktrainer.github.io/content/posts/How-to-Create-Scalable-Data-Pipelines-with-Python.md

 to_data_lake( list_msgs )
 list_msgs = []
 ```
-This function is an oversimplification.Finally, if the list contains the desired batch size (i.e., 100 messages), our processing function will persist the list into the data lake, and then restart the batch:
+This function is an oversimplification.
+Finally, if the list contains the desired batch size (i.e., 100 messages), our processing function will persist the list into the data lake, and then restart the batch:
 ```
 def to_data_lake( df ):
 batch_df = pd.DataFrame( list_msgs )